Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{sec:PopModels} we introduce some of the existing prototypical movement models that feature various forms of perception, memory and learning.
-Extensions and generalizations of these models, including some new formulations, are also included.
-In Section \ref{sec:biologicalinsights}, we discuss some important rules of thumb any modeller should consider, as well as the biological insights we can gain through study of the models introduced in Section \ref{sec:PopModels}.
-This includes a discussion of possible measures one may use to compare and contrast the space use outcomes found in differing model constructions.
-To guide researchers moving forward, we provide many open questions throughout the manuscript.
-We then finish with some concluding remarks and words of advice for the direction of future exploration in Section \ref{sec:concremarks}.
+In Section \ref{sec:PopModels} we introduce some of the existing prototypical movement models {featuring} forms of perception, memory and learning. {In Section \ref{sec:derivations}, we provide some useful mechanistic derivations for a general diffusion-advection equation along with the {corresponding} space-use coefficients.} In Section \ref{sec:biologicalinsights}, we discuss some important rules of thumb any modeller should consider, as well as the biological insights we can gain through study of the models introduced in Section \ref{sec:PopModels}.
+This includes a discussion of possible measures one may use to {explore parallels and discrepancies in predicted} space use outcomes. {We compliment the possible biological insights with more technical mathematical perspectives in Section \ref{sec:mathtech}.} To guide researchers moving forward, we provide many open {problems throughout the review}.
+We finish with {a broad summary of the key ideas presented and} some concluding remarks in Section \ref{sec:concremarks}.